chinkiuc/engg1340_group_project/README.md

 When player CONSECUTIVELY guess the correct word without using any life for 5 times, the scores that player can get from each correct words are multiplied by 2.
 Once player makes one incorrect guess, spree stops.

 --The second game is HANGMAN

 We know the rules.
-Guess the word before the man gets hanged.
-Guess letters and fill the blanks to save.
+Guess the word before the man gets hanged.Pictorial representation available.
+Guess letters and fill the blanks to save the man and win the game.
-The theme of hangman is movies.
+The theme of hangman is movies with 3 sub topic to choose from.

 # Features